 - Reduces contaminants, chlorine taste, and odors

-- Maintains proper water flow to ice maker
+- Maintains proper water flow to the ice maker

-- Use only OEM filters to maintain warranty
+- Use OEM filters when required to help maintain warranty coverage

 Replacement procedure: